 For more resources on the HOLY SPIRIT, see the PENTECOST section of the Crossroads Initiative Library.

-Banner/featured image by Luca Recchia on Scopio.
+Banner/featured image of living water by Luca Recchia on Scopio.
 Used with permission.